chadwhitman/min/README.md

 --------------------------------------------

-Min is a light, responsive, single-column layout theme.
+Min is a light, responsive, single-column theme.

 INSTALLING MIN